Tipping and service culture in Las Vegas

 Budget Planning for Tips

 When planning your Vegas budget, don't forget to account for tips!
-Here's a quick reference guide for estimating your gratuity budget based on different trip styles:
+Here's a quick reference guide for estimating your gratuity budget:

 Budget Trip